-I've been providing e-learning, instructional technology, and web design & development expertise within higher education for over 16 years.
-I currently design and develop online instructional content and training modules for the University of Denver as part of the Office of Teaching and Learning.
+I've been providing e-learning, instructional technology, and web design & development expertise within higher education for over 17 years.
+I currently design and develop online instructional content and training modules at the University of Denver.

 You can reach me via email - rich(at)rich-path.com - or connect with me via LinkedIn .